zeppelin8806/Full-Stack-Capstone/README.md

 ## Frontend Instructions

--Once you've downloaded and started the backend, open
+- Once you've downloaded and started the backend, open the client folder in your code editing software.
+- In the terminal, enter npm install
+- Once all the nodes are installed, enter npm run dev
+- Click on the link, and the web application will open in your web browser

+### CONGRADULATIONS!!

+You can now view and play with my final capstone project.
+Have fun!